Get

 Image Credit: Prostock-studio, Shutterstock

 Initially, you will want to combine the use of the whistle with known verbal commands.
 For recall, this means using a command like “come”.
 Alternatively, you can use commands like “sit” or “stay”.
 Use the verbal command and quickly follow it up with your chosen whistle blast.
-When your dog gives the appropriate response, offer praise or reward.
-Over time, you should swap the verbal cue and whistle blast around, so you whistle first and then speak the command.
+When your dog gives the appropriate response, offer praise or a reward.
+Over time, you should swap the verbal cue and whistle blast around, so you whistle first and then speak the command, gradually phasing out the verbal cue once your dog reliably responds to the whistle alone.

 4. Start with Mealtimes

 A good time to start with recall training is at mealtimes.
 Your dog will likely respond to the sound of the food bag, can opener, or the scraping of its bowl on the ground.
 When you make one of these noises, use the come command, and then offer the bowl of food as a reward.
-This gives you two opportunities every day to train the command without your dog even knowing it’s being trained.
+This gives you two opportunities every day to train the command by pairing the cue with a predictable, positive outcome.

 5. Start Training in the Garden